-Chromium deficiency was first reported in 1977 when patients on long-term total parenteral nutrition developed classic diabetic symptoms that were reversed with the addition of chromium to their diets.5 Research on the potentially beneficial role of chromium in treating type 2 diabetes in chromium-deficient patients was reviewed here previously.6 Because many overweight patients with type 2 diabetes can control their diabetes with effective weight management, and because chromium’s mechanism of action involves glucose and insulin metabolism, there is interest in chromium as a weight loss agent.
+Chromium deficiency first was reported in 1977 when patients on long-term total parenteral nutrition developed classic diabetic symptoms that were reversed with the addition of chromium to their diets.7 The potentially beneficial role of chromium in treating certain patients with Type 2 diabetes (those who are chromium deficient) currently is receiving much attention.8 Because of the role of insulin in managing body weight, and given that chromium’s mechanism of action involves glucose and insulin metabolism, interest has arisen on the potential role of chromium in weight-loss strategies.

 Mechanism of Action

 Chromium deficiency leaves cells less sensitive to insulin (or "insulin resistant").9 As a result, glucose is less able to enter cells for energy production and instead is stored as fat.
 Insulin resistance also hinders the passage of amino acids into muscle cells, reducing protein synthesis.10 Chromium supplementation allegedly reverses these effects, leading to the "burning" of excess fat, weight loss, and increased muscle mass.

 A meta-analysis of controlled clinical trials of chromium picolinate for weight loss was published in April 2003.11 Seventeen trials met the inclusion criteria of being randomized, placebo-controlled, and double-blind.
 However, seven could not be used in the meta-analysis because of incomplete data.
 None of these trials found significantly greater body weight loss in those taking chromium compared to placebo.